Design Hints and Tips

 Designing for the web has several advantages over designing for print.
 There are no cost restrictions on using colour, the pages can be as long or as short as you wish and you can make changes later without the need for costly reprinting.
 On the minus side, it is more difficult to control what the reader actually sees.

-Although Internet Explorer is very common, it's only one of several different internet browsers your readers may use to view your website.
+There are many different internet browsers your readers may use to view your website.
 Unfortunately they don't all interpret the instructions that make up your website in the same way so the same page may look different in different browsers.
 In addition, your readers may be using a screen resolution, text size or font different from the one for which you designed, or they may even have the pictures turned off completely.

 Keep it simple

 The instructions for your website are written in a language called HTML.
 It's safest to use the most straightforward version although the amount of control it gives you over layout is fairly limited.
 More sophisticated techniques give you more control but are not supported by all browsers so, if you want to do something fancy, choose a method that works on as many machines as possible.
 There are few things more off-putting for a visitor than a message telling them to download a particular piece of software before they can view your site properly.